cgobat/cgobat/README.md

 </details>
 <br>

 My name is Caden—I'm an undergraduate at the George Washington University studying astronomy & astrophysics.
-Most of my current coding work is data analysis (primarily in Python), using obervational data to investigate astrophysical phenomena.
-In the past though, I've done research in a number of labs and fields and even worked at a telescope store.
-More generally, I'm into image and data acquisition, handling, and visualization, as well as astronomical observing itself.
+Much of my current coding work is data analysis (primarily in Python), using obervational data to investigate astrophysical phenomena.
+My research interests lie in instrumentation and software analysis tools for transient phenomena, including sky surveys and efficient follow-up observing.
+I've done research in a number of labs and fields and even worked at a telescope store.
 [Check out my LinkedIn](https://www.linkedin.com/in/cadengobat/) for more!

 <br>